Things to see and do - Bury Saint Edmunds

 Cheerfully run 17C village pub; choose between a characterful beamed room and the brighter Gallery with local artists' work.
 The kitchen's strength lies in the more conventional dishes.

 3 Angel Hill GB - Bury Saint Edmunds IP33 1LT

-Light and airy two-roomed bistro in attractive 15C coaching inn, where Dickens once stayed.
-Impressive modern chandelier; owner's collection of contemporary art.
+Airy two-roomed bistro, in an attractive 15C coaching inn where Dickens once stayed.
+Impressive modern chandelier and a display of the owner's of contemporary art.
 Tasty, modern European brasserie-style dishes use much local produce.

 28-29 Cannon St GB - Bury Saint Edmunds IP33 1JR

-Charming restaurant in cosy 19C brick cottage - a former bakery - well run by husband and wife team.
-Tasty, seasonal, country-style cooking with a strong Mediterranean bias.
-Great value lunch menus.
-Biodynamic and organic old world wines.
-Efficient s..
+Charming restaurant in a cosy 19C brick cottage - a former bakery - well run by a husband and wife team, with efficient service.
+Tasty, seasonal, country-style cooking has a strong Mediterranean bias; the lunch menus represent great value.
+Biodynamic..